A special Writing Life workshop with teacher, author and editor Laura Lynn Brown.

 The Guest Writers

 Diane Glancy, award-winning poet, novelist, memoirist and playwright, author of many books including The Book of Bearings, Pushing the Bear: After the Trail of Tears, and the forthcoming Island of the Innocent: A Consideration of the Book of Job

 Marilyn McEntyre, professor, speaker and author of many books, including Make a List: How a Simple Practice Can Change Our Lives and Open Our Hearts and Caring for Words in a Culture of Lies

 Sherrie Flick, teacher, gardener, author of short story collections Thank Your Lucky Stars and Whiskey, Etc., the novel Reconsidering Happiness, and series editor of the Best Small Fictions 2018 anthology

 John Blase, editor, author or coauthor of several books including The Jubilee, a poetry collection, and Know When to Hold ‘Em: The High-Stakes Game of Fatherhood

 8-Week Class Includes

-• Weekly lessons and hand-selected reading assignments from the guest writers and others, including Ross Gay, Lia Purpura, Harry Mathews, Naomi Shihab Nye
+• Weekly themes, with hand hand-selected reading assignments from the guest writers and others, including Ross Gay, Lia Purpura, Harry Mathews, Naomi Shihab Nye

 • Writing prompts to help you try new things